Lucerne is as lovely as any fairytale city.

 History buffs will adore the well-preserved medieval churches, towers, bridges, market squares and laneways of Lucerne’s Old Town.

 Take a guided walking tour and discover historic gems at every turn.
-The Old Town’s centerpiece is the 14th century covered wooden Chapel Bridge (Kapellbrücke).
+The Old Town’s centerpiece is the 14th century covered wooden Kapellbrücke (Chapel Bridge).
 Tragically ravaged by a fire in the early 1990s, then fully restored, it’s still regarded as the oldest wooden bridge in Europe.
 The bridge is adorned by almost 2,000 geraniums and a collection of 17th century paintings, which depict historical events in the city.
 At the time they were painted, the average citizen couldn’t read.

 Old paddle steamboats, white swans and a castle (Château Gütsch) in the background all add to the enchanting sense of old-world elegance.
 Yet beneath the gentler reminiscences about the past lies a trove of dark tales that allude to the harsh realities of life in medieval Lucerne.
-Seventeenth century paintings on the Mill Bridge (Spreuer Brücke) depict the ‘Dance of Death’ – a reference to the black plague that raged through the city in the 1500s.
-A tree in the Kornmarket supposedly marks the spot where suspected witches once came to a gruesome end.
+Seventeenth century paintings on the Spreuer Brücke (Mill Bridge) depict the ‘Dance of Death’ — a reference to the black plague that raged through the city in the 1500s.
+A tree in the Kornmarkt square supposedly marks the spot where suspected witches once came to a gruesome end.

-There’s no shortage of cultural activities that will delight visitors of all ages to Lucerne.
+There’s no shortage of cultural activities in Lucerne that will delight visitors of all ages.

-For those who love planes, trains, automobiles and boats, a visit to the excellent Swiss Museum of Transport is a must.
+For those who love planes, trains, automobiles and boats, the excellent Verkehrshaus der Schweiz (Swiss Museum of Transport) is a must-visit.
 See modes of transport past and present, and get a glimpse of what the future holds.

 The Italian Renaissance-style Old Town is pedestrianised and popular with shoppers.